 What’s in an egg?

-Simply put, there’s the hard outer shell, the egg white, and the yolk that is suspended in the egg white.
+We all know where eggs come from.
+And that they consist of a hard outer shell, the egg white, and the yolk that’s is suspended in the egg white.

 When fed as a part of a raw food diet, eggs can provide many health benefits for dogs.